 UKRR saves space in libraries by de-duplicating print journals.

 UKRR allows you to share the responsibility of preserving low-use material with other libraries, while at the same time de-duplicating journal content in order to re-purpose space and save money.
-Researchers can access journal collections through our On Demand service.

 History of UKRR